fontforge/designwithfontforge.com/en-US/Planning_Your_Project.md

 * Xerox Phaser 5550
 * Nashua/Ricoh P7026N

-In May 2013, the [Production Type](http://productiontype.com) studio has a Xerox 7525 with "fiery" controller, which costs around €12,000 to purchase but is €300 a month to lease with toner, parts and maintenance.
+In May 2013, the [Production Type](http://productiontype.com) studio has a Xerox 7525 with "fiery" controller, which costs around €12,000 to purchase but is €300 per month to lease with toner, parts and maintenance.
-In late 2015, Octavio Pardo leased a [Xerox Phaser 7100]( http://www.xerox.es/oficina/impresoras/impresoras-en-color/phaser-7100/eses.html) in a similar way.
+In late 2015, Octavio Pardo leased a [Xerox Phaser 7100]( http://www.xerox.es/oficina/impresoras/impresoras-en-color/phaser-7100/eses.html) in a similar way for €30 per month.

 ## Further Reading